Robust short-term memory without synaptic learning: Results

 A memory pattern, in the form of a given configuration of activities, $\lbrace \xi_{i} =\pm1\rbrace$, can be stored in this system with no need of prior learning.
-Imagine a pattern such that the activities of all $n$ neurons found in any module are the same, i.e., $\xi_{i}=\xi_{\mu(i)}$, where the index $\mu(i)$ denotes the module that neuron $i$ belongs to.
-This can be thought of as a coarse graining of the standard idea of memory patterns, in which each neuron represents one bit of information.
-In our scheme, each module represents -- and stores -- one bit.
-The system can be induced into this configuration via the application of an appropriate \textit{stimulus} (see Fig. \ref{fig_picture}): the field of each neuron will be altered for just one time step according to
+(The system will recall the pattern perfectly when $s_i=\xi_i$, $\forall i$.)
+Imagine a pattern such that the activities of all $n$ neurons found in any module are the same -- i.e., $\xi_{i}=\xi_{\mu(i)}$, where the index $\mu(i)$ denotes the module that neuron $i$ belongs to.
+The system can be induced into this configuration through the application of an appropriate stimulus: the field of each neuron will be altered for just one time step according to

-where the factor $\delta$ is the intensity of the stimulus.
-This mechanism for dynamically storing information will work for values of parameters such that the system is sensitive to the stimulus, acquiring the desired configuration, yet also able to retain it for some interval of time thereafter.
+where the factor $\delta$ is the intensity of the stimulus (see Fig. \ref{fig_picture}).
+This mechanism for dynamically storing information will work for values of parameters such that the system is sensitive to the stimulus, acquiring the desired configuration, yet also able to retain it for some interval of time thereafter (a similar setting is considered, for instance, in Ref. \cite{Johnson_EPL}).

-The two main attractors of the system are $s_{i}=1$ $\forall i$ and $s_{i}=-1$ $\forall i$.
-These are the configurations of minimum energy (see the next section for a more detailed discussion on energy).
-However, the energy is locally minimised for any configuration in which $s_{i}=d_{\mu(i)}$ $\forall i$ with $d_{\mu}=\pm 1$; that is, configurations such that each module comprises either all active or all inactive neurons.
+The two configurations of minimum energy of the system are $s_{i}=1$ $\forall i$ and $s_{i}=-1$ $\forall i$ (see the next section for a more detailed discussion on energy).
+However, the energy is locally minimized for any configuration in which each module comprises either all active or all inactive neurons (that is, for configurations $s_{i}=d_{\mu(i)}$ $\forall i$, with $d_{\mu(i)}=\pm 1$ a binary variable specific to the whole module $\mu(i)$ that neuron $i$ belongs to).
 These are the configurations that we shall use to store information.
-We define the mean activity\footnote{The mean activity in a neural network model is usually taken to represent the mean firing rate measured in experiments \cite{Torres_rev}.} of each module,
+We define the mean activity of each module, $m_{\mu}\equiv \langle s_{i}\rangle_{i\in \mu}$, which is a mesoscopic variable, as well as the global mean activity, $m\equiv\langle s_{i}\rangle_{\forall i}$ (these magnitudes change with time, but, where possible, we shall avoid writing the time dependence explicitly for clarity; $\langle \cdot\rangle_{x}$ stands for an average over $x$).
+The mean activity in a neural network model is usually taken to represent the mean firing rate measured in experiments \cite{Torres_rev}.
+The extent to which the network, at a given time, retains the pattern $\lbrace\xi_{i}\rbrace$ with which it was stimulated is measured with the \textit{overlap} parameter $m_{stim}\equiv\langle\xi_{i}s_{i}\rangle_{i}=\langle\xi_{\mu}m_{\mu}\rangle_{\mu}$.
+Ideally, the system should be capable of reacting immediately to a stimulus by adopting the right configuration, yet also be able to retain it for long enough to use the information once the stimulus has disappeared.
+A measure of performance for such a task is therefore